dougculnane/keycloak-ref/README.md

 ## The Problem: isConvenient() != secure && MyImpl != robust

-The most challenging things to manage in computers systems is oftern the users of those system...
+The most challenging thing to manage in computers systems is oftern the users of those system...
 As a user of many computing systems manageing user accounts to thoses systems is also a challenge.
 So how can we make access convenient as well and secure and robust?

 The computing standards that solve this problem best seams to be OAuth and OpenID Connect (OIDC).
-Programming these standards and making them secure against the creative attacks users and annonimous users develop is a challenge.
-This is one of those challenges that grows at a rate faster than knoweldge aquired of it.
+Programming these standards and making them secure against the creative attacks users and annonimous users develop is a continuous struggle.
+The task and its complexity grows at a rate faster than knoweldge and experiance aquired about it.

 ## Solution: Keycloak